SilentProgrammer-max/Zarbank_Website/README.md

-x# 🌟 Zarbank – Modern Banking Website
+# 🌟 Zarbank – Modern Banking Website

 Welcome to **Zarbank**, a next-generation digital banking website built with **Tailwind CSS** and **JavaScript**.
 Zarbank is designed to combine **beauty, performance, and simplicity**.
 With its **professional UI/UX**, this project is perfect for fintech startups, personal portfolios, or anyone who wants to showcase a modern, banking-style web application.